zhiqwang/sightseq/README.md

     img_path encode1 encode2 encode3 encode4 encode5 ...

-where `encode` is the sequence's encode.
+where the `encode` is the sequence's encode instance.

 ### Alphabet